avee1998/Devanagri_Char_recog/README.md

 # Devanagri_Char_recog
 1. Devanagri character recognition using CNN
-2. Taught very well at Eckovation Machine Learning Course(https://www.eckovation.com/course/machine-learning-value-package ), this code helps you classify different alphabets of hindi language (Devanagiri) using Convnets.
+2. Taught very well at Eckovation Machine Learning Course(https://www.eckovation.com/course/machine-learning-value-package ), This code helps you classify different alphabets of hindi language (Devanagiri) using Convnets.
 3. The techniques used are Deep Neural networks for prediction and OpenCV for pre-processing of images.
 4. For pre-processing we read the images in grayscale format for 2-D images rather than 3-D (if we read in RGB).
 5. We trained the model on images after resizing it to 32x32x1.